Fitness to Practise

 - Conduct and behave themselves in a manner likely not to harm the reputation of their profession

-Details of the core competencies, conduct and behaviour standards and health matters relating to Fitness to Practise for named individual programmes are available below.
+Details of the core competencies relating to Fitness to Practise for the relevant programmes are available below.

 Fitness to Practise Policy and Procedures

 The most up to date UCC Fitness to Practise Policy and Procedures is available on the Academic Policy Portal.